 This sensitive information makes both small and large companies potential targets.
 All it takes is one successful attack to cause a costly breach of data.

 The cyber insurance sector is trending upward and technologies are evolving at a lightning-fast pace.
-Regulation trends, the development of cyber risk pools and increasing awareness about cyber risks will all aid in the bright future of this industry.
+Regulation trends, the development of cyber risk pools, and increasing awareness about cyber risks will all aid in the bright future of this industry.

 Cybersecurity insurance is essential for companies of all sizes.
-Not only does it help businesses to mitigate risk exposure by offsetting cyber attack costs, but it also helps to notify customers and employees in the event of a cyber incident.
+Not only does it help businesses to mitigate risk exposure by offsetting the costs associated with a cyber attack, but it also helps to notify customers and employees in the event of a cyber incident.
 If you are a business owner, now is the time to invest in this critical insurance.